Featherless-bipod/virtual_cell/ReadMe.md

 The architecture is based on modern sequence modeling principles, treating the genome as a sequence and using a powerful backbone like Mamba to learn complex, long-range biological interactions.

+## Status:
+Code has not been updated to current version as files have been moved to Google Drive to be ran by Colab ([here](https://drive.google.com/drive/folders/1OdyucB5qQCvy95UcbjAJk0tHMiWi-o-F?usp=sharing)).

+Additionally, Code is experiencing a CUDA illegal memory accessing error and is currently undergoing dubugging.
+Please forgive this sudden occurance.

 ## Model Architecture

 The model is designed as a causal predictor, learning the function `f(Cause, Baseline_State) -> Effect`.
 It fuses information about the specific experimental **condition** with a rich, universal representation of all **genes**.

 ### 1. Input Sequence Construction